DETAILED ACTION

 Regarding claim 9:

 Pribisic and Min disclose all the features in claim 1.
-Pribisic further discloses the interface, whereby said light elements are associated with openings provided on the display carrier element (see Figs. 5-6 and 9A), said openings being configured to see the light beams of said light elements from the front side of said user interface (see Fig. 7).
+Pribisic further discloses the interface, whereby said light elements are associated with openings provided on a display carrier element (see Figs. 5-6 and 9A), said openings being configured to see the light beams of said light elements from the front side of said user interface (see Fig. 7).

 Regarding claim 10: